 Palm oil deforestation and the critical endangerment of orangutans is THE issue that inspired me to start Our Planet Soap last year, with our first palm oil-free bar called simply, Orangutan Soap.
 I am committed to making great soap without palm oil, and am not convinced by the so called "certified sustainable" version.
 We pay more for our olive oil base, but want to give our customers that choice.
 Plus, in my opinion, olive oil makes a much gentler soap.
 While the price of olive oil fluctuates (always up, right?), and supplies can be limited in certain years, it is generally considered a fairly sustainable crop.
 At least tropical rain forests are not being destroyed to plant more olive groves!

 Beyond orangutans, the sad fact is that just about all wildlife is seriously to critically endangered in today's world.
 Climate change, habitat loss, trophy hunting; it's a tsunami of death for the biodiversity of plants, animals, and marine life.
 Thus was born Our Planet Soap.
-All our soap bars are palm oil-free, named after endangered species, with our mission to educate customers about the biodiversity emergency we face, integrating plastic-free sustainability into our purchasing decisions, and raising funds for animal conservation.
+All our soap bars are palm oil-free, with our mission to educate customers about the biodiversity emergency we face, integrating plastic-free sustainability into our purchasing decisions, and raising funds for animal conservation.
 And also, seriously, making the best bar of soap you've ever used.

 I continue to update this blog post with news around palm oil issues.
 I hope one day to feel confident that sustainable palm oil - something we ALL want - will be a real thing.
 In the meantime, we'd all be healthier if we cut down on eating processed foods, right?
 And as for soap, we don't need palm oil at all.